dubiousOne/stackLab/README.md

 10.10.0.41 block1
 ```

-1. generate ssh keypair 1.this needs to be fixed, directories are hardcoded!1.
+1. generate ssh keypair *this needs to be fixed, directories are hardcoded!*

  ```bash
 ssh-keygen -t rsa